daffainfo/ctf-writeup/RITSEC CTF 2023/Guess the Password/README.md

 > We found a VIP's box, but when we try to guess his short password, we get rate limited!
 We managed to get the source code and it looks like the server implements its security in a way that isn't secure!
 Can you reverse the python code and get the flag?

 ## About the Challenge
-We have been given a server to connect and there are 3 files:
+We were given a server to connect and there are 3 files:
 * encoding.py (You can download the file [here](encoding.py))
 * server.py (You can download the file [here](server.py))
 * supersecret.json (You can download the file [here](supersecret.json))